10 – Your Own Special Way

 # 4 – The Knife

 Now this was progressive rock.
 Genesis’s classic piece “The Knife,” was released on the band’s Trespass album.
 Just listen to that keyboard and guitar lick opening up the track.
-For the opening line the intensity of the music hits you in the face, drops your jaw and lays you out on a the sea of progressive rock bliss.
+For the opening line, the intensity of the music hits you in the face, drops your jaw and lays you out on a sea of progressive rock bliss.
+This was a very different band for the group who would later have tremendous commercial success.
+The musicians on the band’s second album consisted of Peter Gabriel on lead vocals, and various orchestral instruments, Anthony Phillips and Mike Rutherford on guitars, John Mayhew on drums and Tony Banks on keyboards.

 # 3 – Watcher of the Skies